 Where the Land of the Bible Meets Modern Archaeology

-“Regardless of what kind of archaeology you study—prehistoric archaeology, Greek and Roman archaeology, or biblical archaeology—Israel has it all.”—Prof Sergi
+"Regardless of what kind of archaeology you study—prehistoric archaeology, Greek and Roman archaeology, or biblical archaeology—Israel has it all." —Prof. Sergi

-Cradle of Western Civilization
+Cradle of Archaeology and Western Civilization

 “For Western civilization, the role of the Middle East, including Israel and Egypt, is unique—the beginnings of Western culture can be traced back to this region.
 Unlike Italy or Greece, Israel has experienced a million years of continuous habitation.
-There are very few places in the entire world comparable to Israel in this regard,” says Segri.
+There are very few places in the entire world comparable to Israel in this regard,” says Prof. Sergi.

 He adds that “Israel is also the place where the Bible was written, both the Old and New Testaments–the land of Israel serves as the backdrop for most biblical stories.”
 This lends a special attraction to Israeli archaeology since biblical archaeology and archaeology of the New Testament are crucial for understanding monotheism, which is the core element of Western culture.